abtion/guidelines/career-development/ladder.md

 #### Technical skills
 - [ ] Is recognized for high quality, impactful technical contributions.
-- [ ] Go to expert in one area of technology: fx browser rendering or tdd.
+- [ ] Go to expert in one area of technology: fx browser rendering or TDD.
 - [ ] Has a record of creating improvements in stability or performance for company-critical projects.